 Customised Sealing Options

-Wide range of sealing arrangements available to meet service conditions.
+Wide range of sealing arrangements is available to meet service conditions.

-Optimum seal design for wide range of sealing options, including tapered and oversize bores.
+An optimum seal design for a wide range of sealing options, including tapered and oversize bores.

 Heavy Duty Bearings and Large Oil Sump